 Candidates may transfer up to 1/3 of their required courses if they complete those courses at UC Merced.
-Courses taken at other accredited institutions will be considered on an individual basis but will not exceed a maximum of two courses (or 6 semester units) unless an exception is granted.
+Courses taken at other accredited institutions will be considered on an individual basis, but will not exceed a maximum of two courses (or 6 semester units) unless an exception is granted.
 In order for a course transfer to be considered, the course must have been completed within five years of the time a candidate is recommended for a preliminary credential.
-If the course was taken more than 5 years ago, please contact the credential analyst to see if an exception can be made.
 A grade of B- or higher must have been earned in the course.
 In addition, the candidate is responsible for providing the syllabus for their coursework taken previously and stating why they think an equivalency should be granted.
 There is no guarantee transfer credits will be accepted.